szermatt/emacs-bash-completion/README.md

     . /etc/bash_completion

+NOTE: The following paragraph are not relevant when `bash-completion-use-separate-processes` is nil.

 Right after enabling programmable bash completion, and whenever you make changes to you .bashrc, call `bash-completion-reset' to make sure bash completion takes your new settings into account.